golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 You need to download the Golem cluster manager, which enables Ray to utilize the Golem network nodes.

-It will install default ray package as a dependency, but if you want more Ray-specific details follow [the Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#installation).
+It will install the default ray package as a dependency, but if you want more Ray-specific details follow [the Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#installation).

 ```bash
 # install ray-on-golem and ray (recommended within a clean virtual environment)
 pip3 install -U ray-on-golem
 ```

-Additonally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
+Additionally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on the Golem cluster.
 You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).

 ## Install yagna (Golem daemon used to schedule work on the Golem Network)

-For now, you need to manually install yagna to be able to connect to the Golem network.
+For now, you need to manually install Yagna to be able to connect to the Golem network.
 Later on, we will make the installation happen behind the scenes.

 ```bash